boltops-tools/cody/README.md

 File | Description
 --- | ---
-buildspec.yml | The build commands to run. project.rb | The codebuild project written as a DSL. role.rb | The IAM role associated with the codebuild project written as a DSL.
+buildspec.yml | The build commands to run.
+Here are the [buildspec.yml syntax docs](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html).
+project.rb | The codebuild project written as a DSL.
+Here are the [Project DSL docs](https://cody.run/docs/dsl/project/) role.rb | The IAM role associated with the codebuild project written as a DSL.
+Here are the [IAM Role DSL docs](https://cody.run/docs/dsl/role/)

 ### Deploy